aspirito2015/ImmaculatePanel/README.txt

 To test site locally, I just use the Live Server extension for VSCode

-To bundle the httpvfs library, run the following command in \example\
+To bundle the httpvfs library, run the following command in \sqlite-httpvfs\
 `./node_modules/.bin/webpack --mode=development`